 Much of the analysis of astronomy involves identifying spectral lines, ideally comparing them with lines produced in a laboratory and calculated through quantum mechanics, and short of that, calculated heuristically through patterns discerned in experiment.
-To write and talk about lines, designators for the lines are used, which vary according to writer, but there are general conventions:
+To write about and discuss lines, designators for the lines are used, which vary widely in form, but there are general conventions:

 The chemical symbol for an element or molecule is often used, either to indicate all the lines it produces, or in context, to refer to a particular line, or as part of a designator that indicates a particular line or a subset.
 Ionized atoms or molecules produce different lines, and the superscript + or - might be used (e.g., H+) but in astronomy, a Roman-numeral convention is commonly used: I means neutral, II means singly (positively) ionized, i.e., missing an electron, III means doubly ionized (missing two), etc., for example, H I and H II for hydrogen.
 Surrounding square brackets (e.g., [CII]) indicates a forbidden line, a line detectable in astronomical observation whose creation requires so much extremely diffuse material that laboratories cannot reproduce it.
 Such a designator may refer to all its lines, or in context, a particular line or a subset.
 Different isotopes can also produce differing lines, e.g., the 21-cm line versus the analogous line of deuterium, and the indication of a specific isotope (a preceding superscript, e.g., 2H) might be used.